sabinemm/fruit-game/README.md

 Appreciating my friends Rūta and Agris teaching me how to find and fix errors and giving me hints how to solve problems.

-A thanks to my mentor [Maranatha Ilesanmi](https://github.com/mbilesanmi) for helping and guiding me through the whole process of developing this game.
+A thanks to my mentor [Maranatha Ilesanmi](https://github.com/mbilesanmi) for helping and guiding me through the process of developing this game.

 [Back to top ↑](#JUICY-FRUIT-MEMORY-GAME)